-Listed here you'll find the top colleges offering General Agriculture degrees in the Great Plains region for your budget.
-General Agriculture students made up 146 of the Great Plains region's graduates in 2015.
-These graduates will go on to make about $36,161 starting out and $62,142 mid-career.
-Starting and mid-career pay are a few of many factors that go into determining the best value General Agriculture schools of the Great Plains region.
+Find a top quality General Agriculture college for a reasonable price in the Great Plains region by using the rankings here.
+General Agriculture students made up 235 of the Great Plains region's grads in 2017.
+Starting out in their careers, these grads will earn about $36,161 and $62,142 mid-career.
+Starting and mid-career earnings are some of the numerous variables which go into identifying the top value General Agriculture degree programs of the Great Plains region.

-It is hard to beat Fort Hays State University if you want to study General Agriculture.
-Students who enjoy a more slow-paced life will appreciate Fort Hays State University's location in the small town of Hays, Kansas.
+Truman State University is the best choice if you are thinking about a college degree in General Agriculture.
+Students who enjoy a more slow-paced life will appreciate Truman State University's location in the small town of Kirksville, Missouri.

-Any student persuing a degree in General Agriculture needs to check out Missouri State University - Springfield.
-Located in Springfield, Missouri, this university is right for individuals who flourish in a city setting.
+Every student who is interested in General Agriculture needs to check out University of Nebraska - Lincoln.
+University of Nebraska - Lincoln general agriculture majors make 2.4% more than the typical agriculture grad.
+Situated in Lincoln, Nebraska, this university is right for individuals who flourish in a city setting.

 University of Nebraska - Lincoln does not require freshmen to live on-campus.
 Because of a commitment to high educational standards and an annual price of $20,554, University of Nebraska - Lincoln is a good bang for your buck.
 The scorecard provides a great overview of University of Nebraska - Lincoln.

 Any student who is interested in General Agriculture needs to look into North Dakota State University - Main Campus.
 Situated in Fargo, North Dakota, this institution is a logical option for students who enjoy the thrills of a large city.